-Conditions of Enrollment: Prerequisite: Psychology 101 or 101H or Sociology 101 and Mathematics 73 or 80 with a minimum grade of C
+Conditions of Enrollment: Prerequisite: PSYC 101 or PSYC 101H or SOCI 101 and MATH 73 or MATH 80 with a

 Students are taught standard descriptive and inferential statistics for summarizing sample data and estimating population parameters.
 All aspects of significance testing are emphasized: hypotheses, models, calculations, interpretations, and criticisms.
 Students are also taught to review scientific articles critically and to write APA-style manuscripts.